I Get That a Lot

-I Get That a Lot is a reality television special originally created by Danny Harris occasionally airing on CBS, which sets up celebrities in everyday working class jobs.
-Hidden cameras are used to capture the reactions of unsuspecting customers and bypassers.
+I Get That a Lot is a reality television series that aired on CBS.
+Celebrities are placed in everyday working class jobs while hidden cameras are used to capture the reactions of unsuspecting customers and passersby.
 When the celebrities are recognized, they deny their real identities and say "I get that a lot," until the end of the segment, at which time the cameras are revealed and they come forward about their identities.

 The first two episodes also aired internationally in Australia on Channel Ten.

 There is also a French version based on the format, named Sosie !
 Or Not Sosie ?, produced by Carson Prod and aired on French TV leader TF1.
 There is also an Arabic version based on the format, named مشبه عليك, produced by Sugar Rush Productions and aired on Arabic TV leader Abu Dhabi TV.

 Episode one

 This program first aired on April 1, 2009.
 Participants include model Heidi Klum working at a pizza parlor, rapper and actor Ice-T selling shoes, Survivor host Jeff Probst working a cash register, country music star LeAnn Rimes waiting tables, singer and actress Jessica Simpson working as a computer technician, Extra host Mario Lopez selling from a hot dog stand in Central Park and Subway spokesman Jared Fogle working at a Subway restaurant.